Tuesday, October 15, 2024

 Sculptures by Dora Salazal, "Las Sirgueras" depicting the women who towed boats along the estuary as they were cheaper than oxen.

 From Bilboa we had an early start to catch the 7 am train to Madrid (4 1/2 hours) and then changing to Alicante on the high speed train ( 2 1/2 hours reaching over 300 kmph).
-The station in Madrid, xxx, was very busy and overcrowded but we did get a bocadilla de jamon before departing in a rush of people keen to get luggage space.
+The station in Madrid, Chamartin, was very busy and overcrowded but we did get a bocadilla de jamon before departing in a rush of people keen to get luggage space.
 Unlike some trains we've encountered elsewhere and in the UK, the overhead racks are deep enough for even quite big suitcase.

 Finally we were in Alicante, feeling at home as we knew our way around but not expecting a temperature of 30 C. The bus station is 15 minutes walk away so after a meal break, we caught the 6 pm bus directly to Guardamar.